fefas/blog.fefas.net/_posts/2017-06-20-what-should-a-developer-really-catch?.md

 experience, the growing mess isn't adding any value... the company may go out of business quickly.

-> Just to be clear here: when I say good code I mean _expressive_ code, not an
+> Just to be clear: when I say good code I mean _expressive_ code, not an
 > agglomeration of design patterns.
 Good code is simple and direct.

 ## Where is our the problem then?